Install Redmine with MariaDB on Debian 10 Buster

 useradd -r -m -d /opt/redmine -s /usr/bin/bash redmine

-Add Apache user to Redmine group.
+Add Apache web server user to Redmine group.

 usermod -aG redmine www-data

-Install MariaDB on Debian 10 Buster
+Install MariaDB on Debian 10|Debian 11|Debian 12

-Follow through the guide below to install MariaDB 10 on Debian 10 Buster.
+Run the command below to install MariaDB database server on Debian 10|Debian 11|Debian 12

 Create Redmine Database and Database User

 Once MariaDB is installed, login as root user and create Redmine database and database user.
-Replace the names of the database and the database user accordingly.

 mysql -u root -p